smenni/itsmundane/content/Our Investment Thesis.md

 ### Investment Criteria

 Our focus is on pre-seed, seed, and early-stage startups with diverse, driven founding teams.
-We target companies innovating in AI, LLMs, IoT, AR/VR, and related technologies, striving to create impactful and scalable solutions.
-Geographically, our primary focus is on startups based in North America and Europe, but we are open to outstanding opportunities worldwide.
+We support companies innovating in AI, LLMs, IoT, AR/VR, and related technologies, striving to create impactful and scalable solutions.
+Geographically, our primary focus is on startups based in Europe, but we are open to outstanding teams worldwide.

 ### What We Provide